linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 * Fixed conflict with Yoast and other plugins which triggers Gutenberg by using React.

 = 1.0.0 =
-* initial Release of Conditional Blocks for Gutenberg.
+* Initial Release of Conditional Blocks for Gutenberg.

 == Upgrade Notice ==